Middle Atlantic League

 The Middle Atlantic League (or Mid-Atlantic League) was a lower-level circuit in American minor league baseball that played during the second quarter of the 20th century.

 History

-The Middle Atlantic League played from 1925 through 1951, with the exception of three seasons (1943–45) when the loop suspended operations during World War II.
-The league primarily featured clubs based in the U.S. states of Pennsylvania, Ohio and West Virginia, although it had a team in Maryland and, in its final season, one in New York.
-Its longest-tenured team, in Johnstown, Pennsylvania - the Johnnies - existed for 19 seasons.
-Its final champion was the 1951 Niagara Falls Citizens.
+The Middle Atlantic League played from 1925 through 1951, except for three seasons (1943–45) when the loop suspended operations during World War II.
+The league primarily featured clubs based in the U.S. states of Pennsylvania, Ohio, and West Virginia, although it had a team in Maryland and, in its final season, one in New York.
+Its longest-tenured team, the Johnstown Johnnies from Johnstown, Pennsylvania, played for 19 seasons.
+The final champions were the 1951 Niagara Falls Citizens.

-Throughout its 24-year history, the Middle Atlantic League was a Class-C level, one rung up from the lowest classification, Class-D.
+Throughout its 24-year history, the Middle Atlantic League was a Class C level, one rung up from the lowest classification, Class D.

 Elmer M. Daily was president of the league through 23 years of its existence.